captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 I talk to Rabbi.
 ---
-He find us husband for Rosa.
+Rabbi find us husband for Rosa.
 ---
 Husband for bottle of wine?
 ---